gquintanaorti/kernel_regression_of_3d_shapes/README.md

 Read the `LICENSE.txt` file for more details.

+The `mdl_my_new_preshape.R` module of this repository contains some modifications of several routines of the `shapes` R package by Ian L. Dryden.
+These methods have been rewritten to accelerate them on medium and large datasets.
+License GPL-2 should be applied to this code too.

 ## Disclaimer

 This code is distributed in the hope that it will be useful, but